GigiLi89/storytime/README.md

 - No bugs remaining in the code, the functions works as they should.

 ## Deployment
+Link to deployed app: https://gigis-storytime-30d20dff6c88.herokuapp.com/

+This projext was deployed by using the mock terminal for Heroku through Code Institute.

+- Create new Heroku app
+- Added to improve compatibility with varies Python Libraries:
+    - Config vars: set key to PORT and value to 8000
+- Set the buildpacks to (1)Python and then (2) NodeJS as well.
+- Deplyment method: Github
+- Deploy branch

 ## Credits, sorces and resources
 - CI Python Linter: https://pep8ci.herokuapp.com/